-Blennerhassett Mansion, where the one-time Vice President and murderer of Alexander Hamilton met Harman Blennerhassett and his wife Margaret to make plans for an expedition down the Mississippi to New Orleans, was located at the opposite end of the island, an historic recreation is there to visit today.
+Blennerhassett Mansion, where the one-time Vice President and murderer of Alexander Hamilton met Harman Blennerhassett and his wife Margaret to make plans for an expedition down the Mississippi to New Orleans, was located at the opposite end of the island.
+An historic recreation of the mansion is there to visit today.
 Twenty-five years ago I performed in a musical inspired by these events, Eden of the River, which was presented on that site.

 We didn’t go far and we did not stay long.
 You can interpret that as you will.

 What was it like in December 1806, two hundred and ten years years ago, when Burr returned to Belle Prairie (today pronounced BELL-pree) to raise men, funds and supplies -- yet no weapons -- for his ill-fated expedition party?
 There was no bridge to the island, there still isn’t, this one goes over it, as I said, not to it.
 How dense the forest, how passable the terrain?
 Were there any native peoples in the vicinity, how isolated were the Blennerhassett from Western civilization?

 The characters of Harman and Elizabeth do play an important role in Gore Vidal’s Burr (1973) an historical novel told from the point of view of the young Charles Schuyler (a fictional character and no relation to the Schuylers in the musical Hamilton) and the book is one part of a collection of American histories the author wrote and named Narratives of Empire.